Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 ### Best Practices
 - We can run the scraper by running one script, called `scraper.py` or at least beginning `scraper-`
 - Populate the readme for your scraper with as much helpful information as you can!
-- The config file appropriately references a dataset.
+- The config file appropriately references a Data Source.
 - Include a truncated version of some sample data so we understand what is generated.
-- Ensure you have a `schema.json` file & a blank `etl.py` file in your scraper directory, and call `import etl` at the end of your scraper.
-[Read more about Scraper Schemas here](https://docs.pdap.io/components/datasets/scraper_schemas).
 - Stick to the format of `USA/$STATE/$COUNTY/$RECORD_TYPE`.

-## 1. Find a dataset to scrape.
+## 1. Find a Data Source to scrape.

-Navigate to our [Datasets repo in DoltHub](https://www.dolthub.com/repositories/pdap/datasets) or the [PostgreSQL mirror](https://docs.pdap.io/components/datasets/hadoop-datasets-mirror) and find a source to scrape.
-If you have a particular dataset in mind you may need to [add it dataset yourself](https://docs.pdap.io/components/data-collection/dataset-catalog/submit-or-update-datasets).
+Navigate to our [Data Sources repo in DoltHub](https://www.dolthub.com/repositories/pdap/data_sources) or the [PostgreSQL mirror](https://docs.pdap.io/activities/data-storage/submit-or-update-datasets/hadoop-datasets-mirror) and find a source to scrape.
+If you have a particular data source in mind you may need to [add it yourself](https://docs.pdap.io/activities/data-storage/submit-or-update-datasets).
 This takes about 5–10 minutes.

 ## 2. Get set up locally.